 Performing an Emergency Stop

 It is likely that your examiner will ask you to perform an emergency stop at some point during your test.
 Be prepared for this because this is where many new drivers fail.
-When you hear the words “emergency stop,” you may be tempted to slam on the brakes.
+When you hear the words “emergency stop,” you may be tempted to slam on the brakes for a complete stop.
 However, try not to brake too hard or too soft, and don’t forget to check your blind spot before starting on your route again.

 Making a Turn

-You will most likely be asked to make either a right or left turn during the test.
+You will most likely be asked to make either a left or right turn during the test.
 If so, be sure to signal your intentions, and watch for oncoming traffic.
 Although you will need to slow down enough to make the turn, don’t drive so slowly that you are blocking traffic.